 From a geometric point of view, we calculated the sum of the areas of three trapezoids (see picture above).

-Let's find the partitioning step:
+Let's find the partition step:

 , that is, the length of each intermediate segment is 0.6.